New Hampshire • 2026 Tax Year • Updated March 1, 2026

 The Child Care Business Incentive Grant provides cash to employers who partner with providers to create new child care slots.

-• What You Get: The state will literally write you a check to help build out the facility or buy down the cost of slots
+• What You Get: The state will write you a check to help build out the facility or buy down the cost of slots

 • No Tax Filing Required: This is a grant, not a creditβ€”you get cash, not a tax reduction